 We start washing the walls with CLO2 treatment than follow with a intense treatment by off gassing the structure.
 Yes, are process is safe.
 We do this wherever you detect a bit of that odor, or A better option is to use a professional fogger system of the structure– they are the quickest, most efficient way to treat large areas you suspect you may have mold grow in the structure..
 With one of these machines, you can literally ‘paint’ walls ceiling and so on with a very thin coat of CLO2.
 In a perfect world, someone would go behind you and give those ‘painted’ surfaces a quick wipe down with a rag that is already damp with CLO2.
 You are not trying to dry it, but to wipe away anything of the stuck or mold spores to the surface of the walls.

 Clo2 is a Disinfectant & Odor Eliminator that not only Kills Mold, but disinfects and sanitizes.

-Carpets in the house could also be the source of the Odor and could harbor mols spores, so give them the ‘nose test’ as well.
-Treating the carpet is must and should be professional cleaned along with the furniture.
+Carpets in the house could also be the source of the Odor and could harbor mold spores, so give them the ‘nose test’ as well.
+Treating the carpet is must and should be professional cleaned along with the furniture and home or business.